-Your name plays a very important part in any document, especially your resume.
+Your name plays an essential part in any document, especially your resume.

-The name you choose to go with also lets people know how you want to be referred to at your workplace, in emails, etc.
+The name you choose also lets people know how you want to be referred to at your workplace, in emails, etc.

 Now, you may be wondering if you should add your middle initial to your resume.